 Flat-rate Pricing vs. Hourly Pricing Plumbing

-A plumber in Philadelphia at our branch office recently brought up the topic of how local plumbing jobs are priced.
+A plumber at one of our branch office recently brought up the topic of how local plumbing jobs are priced.
 Some local plumbing companies charge an hourly rate for any plumbing repair.
 That's great for customers whose plumbing problems are minor and take only an hour or so to complete.
 But what if your plumber gives you an estimate for a 2-hour repair but then finds more serious plumbing problems once he gets into the job?
 You could quickly find yourself paying for a high-priced six hour job that you never saw coming.